sonic-net/SONiC/doc/pins/critical_state_hld.md

 * Not attempt to self recover.
 * Enter the critical state, which indicates that a critical error has occurred.
 * Preserve the current state as much as possible.
 Stop further programming into hardware.
-* Continue to forward packets with programmed rules.
+* Continue to forward packets based on the existing rules.
 * Raise an alarm to notify external entities, so that external entities can decide further actions (recover, debug etc).

 There is an on-going [proposal](https://github.com/Azure/SONiC/pull/761) on the SONiC event and alarm framework, which can provide the alarm raising feature for critical state.
 As the event and alarm framework design and implementation are still under review, this HLD will propose orthogonal gNMI alarm raising.
 When the event and alarm framework is ready, the critical state library can use the new alarm framework to raise gNMI alarms.